 Can be somewhat drying for consumers with dry skin.
-New sifter can be awkward to use compared to the previous one that was easier to remove.

 If you want an easy-to-apply foundation that lasts all day, powder foundation makeup is an excellent choice.